 It seems a real pity to me that the very people who should benefit from the explosion in data availability are not profiting from it.
 As if their needed analytical skills are not enough, there is also a real opportunity for them to lead the customer-first strategy in many organisations.

-Customer services are seen as complaint handlers
+Customer services are seen as complaint handlers not engagement specialists

 When I was first hired to head up the global consumer excellence division for Nestle, I found a group of siloed departments which rarely shared information.
 Even worse, the customer care centre was seen as mere complaint handlers.
 Their image was of a group of women who spent their days on the phone talking to other women!